Chatuchak Market Food Guide: What to Eat at the World's Largest Weekend Market

 Download the Chatuchak Guide app or screenshot a section map before you go.
 Phone signal gets weak in the crowded areas.

 Use the BTS.
-Mo Chit Station (Sukhumvit Line) or Chatuchak Park Station (MRT) — both drop you at the south entrance near the food sections.
+Mo Chit Station (Sukhumvit Line) or Chatuchak Park Station (MRT).
+Both drop you at the south entrance near the food sections.
+Our Bangkok transportation guide covers all transit options.

 Don’t buy water inside.
 Grab a large bottle from 7-Eleven before entering.
 Market prices are 2x for the same bottle.